Diagnosis of preterm labor and overview of preterm birth

 - Kuhrt K, Unwin C, Hezelgrave N, et al. Endocervical and high vaginal quantitative fetal fibronectin in predicting preterm birth.
 J Matern Fetal Neonatal Med 2014; 27:1576.

-- Kuhrt K, Hezelgrave N, Foster C, et al. Development and validation of a predictive tool for spontaneous preterm birth, incorporating quantitative fetal fibronectin, in symptomatic women.
-Ultrasound Obstet Gynecol 2015.
+- Kuhrt K, Hezelgrave N, Foster C, et al. Development and validation of a tool incorporating quantitative fetal fibronectin to predict spontaneous preterm birth in symptomatic women.
+Ultrasound Obstet Gynecol 2016; 47:210.

 - Iams JD.
 Prediction and early detection of preterm labor.
 Obstet Gynecol 2003; 101:402.